cfengine/cfbs/README.md

 - Enable `services_autorun_bundles` class in `def.json`.
 - Merge any `def.json` recursively into `out/masterfiles/def.json`.
 - Copy any other files with their existing directory structure to destination.

+#### `bundles <bundles ...>`
+- Ensure bundles are evaluated by adding them to the bundle sequence, using `def.json`.
+- Only manipulates the bundle sequence, to ensure policy files are copied and parsed, use other build steps, for example `copy` and `policy_files`.

+#### `policy_files <paths ...>`
+- Add policy (`.cf`) files to `inputs` key in `def.json`, ensuring they are parsed.
+  - Only edits `def.json`, does not copy files.
+Should be used after a `copy` or `directory` build step.
+  - Does not add any bundles to the bundle sequence, to ensure a bundle is evaluated, use the `bundles` build step or the autorun mechanism.
+- All paths are relative to `out/masterfiles`.
+- If any of the paths are directories (end with `/`), the folder(s) are searched and all `.cf` files are added.
+  - **Note:** Directories should be module-specific, otherwise this build step can find policy files from other modules (when they are mixed in the same directory).

+#### `input <source input.json> <target def.json>`
+- Converts the input data for a module into the augments format and merges it with the target augments file.
+- Source is relative to module directory and target is relative to `out/masterfiles`.
+  - In most cases, the build step should be: `input ./input.json def.json`